Lesterpaintstheworld/terminal-velocity/world_building/technological_context.md

 ## Societal Impact
 - These technologies have transformed economic structures, enabling new forms of collaboration and innovation while raising ethical questions about AI rights and responsibilities.
+# World-Building: Needs updates to align technological elements with character development and thematic exploration.